 Student attendance teams provide a vehicle to keep track of school-wide attendance trends, as well as what's going on with chronically absent students.
-In addition to administrators and teachers, the team can include the school counselor and representatives of community groups or volunteer organizations working with the school.
+September is a great time to identify students who were chronically absent in the past year or in the first month of school.

-- Tips for an effective attendance team - New York City Principal's Handbook on attendance teams - Tips for understanding contributing factors - Handout on breaking barriers to attendance
+- Tips for an effective attendance team

+- New York City Principal's Handbook on attendance teams

+- Tips for understanding contributing factors

+- Handout on breaking barriers to attendance

+- Power of Positive Connections

 In New York City, schools draw on City Year, Experience Corps and groups to provide Success Mentors for chronically absent students.
-The program has shown extraordinary results: Students with mentors attended nearly 12,000 more days in the past school year than similar students without the extra support.
+The program has shown extraordinary results: Students with mentors attended nearly 12,000 more days in a school year than similar students without the extra support.
 For a how-to guide, click here.